-The Google Chrome UX Report (CrUX) releases rank ordered lists of top websites, which is more accurate than alternatives [44, 48].
-We pull the websites from the Top 10K bucket from the February 2023 dataset, which accounts for 70% of all Chrome page loads [44, 57].
+The Google Chrome UX Report (CrUX) releases rank ordered lists of top websites, which is more accurate than alternatives [45, 49].
+We pull the websites from the Top 10K bucket from the February 2023 dataset, which accounts for 70% of all Chrome page loads [45, 58].
+The websites in the CrUX dataset are identified by origin, not domain.
+For example, this list includes www.google.com, scholar.google.com, maps.google.com, and so on as separate websites, so we try to classify each of these separately.
 While we believe that this measurement study covers a large fraction of popular websites, and we draw some important conclusions, we do not claim to be a comprehensive Internet measurement study.
-We leave a larger measurement study for future work (which is more feasible with CCAnalyzer than prior work).
+We leave a larger measurement study for future work (which is considerably more feasible with CCAnalyzer than prior work).

 Both Gordon and Inspector Gadget had to search websites for a webpage large enough to download to generate CWND traces.
+We found we could only classify 1% of the 10K websites with IG primarily because we could not find large enough files (Appendix §C).
 Similarly, we need a web transfer between the client and server for at least 20s.
-To achieve this goal, we use the h2load [6] tool to send multiple parallel HTTP requests to the websites we want to classify to download enough data from the webpage to utilize the available bandwidth (5Mbps, 10Mbps).

-We use the findcdn [4] tool to identify if a website is hosted by a CDN.
+To achieve this goal without requiring large files, we use the h2load [4] tool to send multiple parallel HTTP requests to the websites we want to classify to download enough data from the webpage to utilize the available bandwidth (5Mbps, 10Mbps).
+We use the findcdn [2] tool to identify if a website is hosted by a CDN.
 Occasionally, this tool returns more than one CDN for a given website.
 In those cases, we use the first result returned by this tool.

 Unresponsive and invalid traces: Table 3 shows a summary of how many websites we were able to successfully classify and their classifications.
-34% of the Top 10K websites did not respond to h2load and 13% had RTTs that were larger than 85ms.
+34% of these 10K websites are "unresponsive" because they did not respond to pings or the homepage did not respond with a 200 0K response to h2load.
+13% had RTTs that were larger than 85ms.
 In addition, we measure the bandwidth utilization for each trace.
-We set a bandwidth threshold of 80% because for all our training samples, the CCA is able to use at least 90% of the available bandwidth; a threshold of 80% gives some headroom.
+We set a bandwidth threshold of 80% because for all our training samples the CCA is able to use at least 90% of the available bandwidth; a threshold of 80% gives some headroom.
 A trace is marked invalid if it does not meet the bandwidth threshold.
 A website is marked as "All Invalid" if all of the traces collected for that website do not meet the bandwidth threshold.
 9% of the websites have traces that are all invalid.